AlexandruCiobanu/flexxb/FlexXB/README.txt

 - Circular references in the object graph will cause StackOverflow exceptions.

 RELEASE NOTES

+1.1 - 01-05-2009
+	- Fix: Issue 10 - Allow serialization of read-only properties
+	- Enhancement/Feature: Issue 6 - Include support for serializing objects that can't be decorated with Flexxb annotations
+						   FXB-016 Annotation API
+	- Fix: Issue 9 - Still possible to have escaping problems

 1.0.1 - 03-04-2009
 	- Fix: Issue 7 - Order annotation on XmlMember and Ordered on XmlClass (http://code.google.com/p/flexxb/issues/detail?id=7)